pec27/smerfs/README.md

 ### Stochastic Markov Evaluation of Random Fields on the Sphere

-This code is based on the paper "Fast generation of isotropic Gaussian random fields on the sphere" by Peter Creasey and Annika Lang ([arxiv](https://arxiv.org/abs/1709.10314)).
+This code is based on the paper "Fast generation of isotropic Gaussian random fields on the sphere" by Peter Creasey and Annika Lang (Monte Carlo Methods and Applications, 24, 1–11, [arxiv](https://arxiv.org/abs/1709.10314), [published version](https://doi.org/10.1515/mcma-2018-0001)).

 Once you have downloaded Smerfs you will probably want to do the following: